 I’m pretty sure if you were to slice me open you’d find my veins have been knit from wool.
 I live for fiber.
 Knitting needles are extensions of my palms and my feet rock the treadle of a spinning wheel for hours each day.
 I can’t breathe without yarn within close proximity.

-The extras: I’m a terrible cook.
+The extras: I’m a terrible cook, but I spend most of my time in the kitchen.
 I prefer novels to most human company.
 I was homeschooled each year after grade 1 and I don’t regret it.
 My own children walk down our lane on weekday mornings and ride a bus to the town school.
 I have a complicated relationship with God, but we’ve decided to love each other anyway.
 I spent my mid-20s in somewhat of a fog and wrestled against it with all my strength.
 Mental illness has been a real part of my life, but my brain’s health is in the hands of wise doctors and for that, my family and I are grateful.
-I’m deeply connected to my family of origin and my large bunch of in-laws and rely heavily on Voxer and Skype for daily contact with them.
+I’m deeply connected to my family of origin and my large bunch of in-laws, but they’re all several days and away and I rely heavily on Voxer and Facetime for daily contact with them.
 My parents divorced when I was 22 and my entire world collapsed.
 It has taken years of struggle to rebuild – much of which I detailed in real time on this blog.
 My truest color is any shade of turquoise/teal/emerald/aqua/Crayola’s blue-green.
 My food of choice is mint chip ice cream.
 My soulmate is Anne Shirley.
 I’m an Enneagram 2 and an ENFJ, but a bit squishy on the E/I divide.